taikedz-mt/babelfish/README.md

 Still to implement:

-* Book Translator - a node which accepts a book, a language specification, and returns the trnslated book
+* Book Translator - a node which accepts a book, a language specification, and returns the translated book
-* Saving language preferences
 * Set-lang command for moderators to set a player's language
 	* requires privs
 * Special "persistent translations" call so that a phrase is translated once, and stored for later re-use